 The British Olympic Foundation (BOF) is the charitable arm of the British Olympic Association, responsible for the development of the Olympic Movement, its ideals and values and encouraging participation in and awareness of Olympic sport within the UK.

 The Foundation aims to create learning opportunities for young people through sport as well as education to encourage personal development, fair play and personal excellence.
-With a variety of initiatives including; sports camps, workshops, conferences, international exchanges and educational resources, the BOF aims to touch young people's lives with the Olympic dream from primary through to university level students.
+With a variety of initiatives including an an education programme, sports camps, workshops, conferences, international exchanges and educational resources, the BOF aims to touch young people's lives with the Olympic dream from primary through to university level students.

 Chairman Neil Townshend

 CEO Jan Paterson MBE

 Get Set is the Olympic and Paralympic youth engagement programme, delivered by the British Olympic Foundation and British Paralympic Association as part of the legacy of the London 2012 Olympic Games.

 Building on the achievements of the programme before the London 2012 Games, Get Set supports approximately 24,000 schools and youth groups across the UK to continue their work on the Olympic and Paralympic Values and use the power of the Games to inspire children and young people, helping them to fulfil their potential.

 Get Set aims to use the power of sport and the Olympic and Paralympic Values to: